mscc07/mscc/Litesoph/README.md

 > ⚠️ **Important:** Do not run any MSCC application on login nodes!

-##  Step 2: Prepare input and bond Order files
+##  Step 2: Download the sample input files

 - Download the sample input files  available in https://github.com/mscc07/mscc-testinput.git